CosmoLike/cocoa/README.md

-# Overview - Cocoa - The [Cobaya](https://github.com/CobayaSampler)-[CosmoLike](https://github.com/CosmoLike) Joint Architecture
+# Overview: The [Cobaya](https://github.com/CobayaSampler)-[CosmoLike](https://github.com/CosmoLike) Joint Architecture

 Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines that analyze data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) (a.k.a DES), and simulate future multi-probe analyses, e.g. for Rubin Observatory's Legacy Survey of Space and Time or the Roman Space Telescope, inside the [Cobaya](https://github.com/CobayaSampler) framework.
-This readme file presents basic and advanced instructions for installing all Cocoa components, including the [Planck likelihood](https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page). **By no means, we want to discourage general users from cloning Cobaya, CAMB, CLASS, Polychord, and Planck data from their original repositories.
-Please check the appendix [Proper Credits](https://github.com/CosmoLike/cocoa#proper-credits)**.
+This readme file presents basic and advanced instructions for installing all Cocoa components, including the [Planck likelihood](https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/Main_Page).

 (**Proper Credits**): The following is not an exhaustive list of the codes we use